 The Grants-in-Aid for Scientific Research-KAKENHI- adopts a peer-review process in which the researchers selected from their own community engaged themselves in the assessment and reviewing of each research proposals on the basis of its scientific merit.
-The KAKENHI review is conducted thanks to the cooperation of more than 8,000 researchers as reviewers.
+The KAKENHI review is conducted thanks to the participation of more than 8,000 researchers as reviewers.
 The peer review forms the basis of the autonomy of academic community and plays an important role in ensuring quality of scientific research and its improvement.
 The review of applications is carried out with the constructive and mutually critical spirit of scientists and based on the purely academic value.
 It is no exaggeration to say that the KAKENHI review system is indispensable in supporting Japan's scientific research into the future among other research funds.

-The Grants-in-Aid for Scientific Research (KAKENHI) program is supported by researchers who have responsibilities not only to conduct the funded research projects as applicants and grant recipients but also as a reviewer.
+The Grants-in-Aid for Scientific Research (KAKENHI) program is supported by researchers who have responsibilities not only to conduct the funded research projects as applicants and grant recipients but also as a reviewers.
 It is important for researchers to find out excellent research proposals as reviewers in order to support the scientific research as is the case of putting out excellent research results with KAKENHI funds.
 It is expected that the above-stated understanding is share in the academic community.
-Furthermore, participating to the review process has an aspect of fostering researchers through enhancing their capability to conduct the objective and academic assessments based on the various views of fellow reviewers leading up to broaden their horizons.
+Furthermore, participating in the review process has an aspect of fostering researchers through enhancing their capability to conduct the objective and academic assessments based on the various views of fellow reviewers leading up to broaden their horizons.

 In order to support the peer-review system of KAKENHI by the whole body of researchers by appropriately sharing the burden of proposal review without putting an extra load on some researchers.
 The researchers' positive participation in the review process is well appreciated when they are requested to become the KAKENHI reviewer by JSPS or MEXT in the future.
-JSPS has registered the Principal Investigators' information including their names and affiliated research institutions in the Database of Review Committee Candidate (approx. 141,000entries as of FY2021) and has utilized it so as to select the fair and excellent reviewers.
-The request to update the registered information is made through the researchers' research institutions every April (planned), researchers' cooperation for updating is also well appreciated.
+JSPS has registered the Principal Investigators' information including their names and affiliated research institutions in the Database of Review Committee Candidate (141,000 entries as of FY2021) and has utilized it so as to select the fair and excellent reviewers.
+In order to keep the information in this Database updated at all times, JSPS makes a request every year to update the registered information through your affiliated research institutions.
+Kindly cooperate in updating the information in accordance with the Spending Rules for researchers (supplementary conditions or funding conditions).

-IV.
-Other Relevant Issues
+V. Other Relevant Issues